cawleyflower/testDocs/README.md

 The site is built with the file tree and organization of this folder.

 Sections in hugo are subdirectories that contain a `_index.md` file.
-Content is ordered by the weight parameter in the file front matter.
+Content is ordered by the weight parameter in the .YAML front matter.
-Articles with `draft: true` in the front matter will not be built use `hugo server -D` to include drafts
+Articles with `draft: true` in the front matter will not be built when hugo server is run.
+Use `hugo server -D` to include drafts.

 ## Theme

-Theme netDocs is forked from the Book Hugo theme.
-Some features added from docDock Hugo theme
+The site is based off the Hugo Book theme, built by [alex-shpak](https://github.com/alex-shpak/).
+Theme NetDocs contains addational

 ## Resources
   - [Cumulus Networks Documentation](https://docs.cumulusnetworks.com)